 ** All public transportation tickets are also valid for the Funicular that runs up Petřín Hill near Újezd.

 The Metro, or Subway, is by far the fastest and most used means of transport in big cities and Prague is definitely one that is very well serviced.

-The Prague metro is composed of three lines, coded by colors and letters.
-A fourth line, as well as other stations on already existing lines, are under construction.
-The green line (or A) is the shortest and runs from the north-west to the northeast and serves the stations of the Old Town (Staroměstská), Malá Strana (Malostranská) and Nové Město (Můstek and Muzeum), as well as the station of the end of the line Nemocnice Motol.
-The yellow line (or B) is the longest and the red (or C) is the most recent and runs roughly from north to south.
+The Prague Metro is composed of three lines coded by colors and letters.
+A fourth line, as well as other stations on already existing lines, are/will be under construction.
+The green line (A) is the shortest and runs from NemocniceMotol in the Northwest to Depo Hostivařin the East.
+This line serves the stations of Old Town (Staroměstská), Malá Strana (Malostranská) and Nové Město (Můstek and Muzeum), as well as the station of the end of the line.
+The yellow line (B) is the longest and the red (C) is the most recently added line and runs roughly from north to south.